robmab/RallyWorld/wp-content/plugins/gtranslate/readme.txt

 We will translate your content and host your translations in our cloud network.
 All the visits to your translated versions will be proxied through our network to your original website, so you will have a translated mirror of your website.

+This keeps away the need to use additional resources on your server like storage to store translations, compute time to render the translated pages or network bandwidth to deliver the translated pages to your website visitors.
+All is done through our network.

 = Can I exclude some parts from being translated? = Yes, you need to wrap the text you don't want to be translated with &lt;span class=&quot;notranslate&quot;&gt;&lt;/span&gt;.
+With our paid versions you will have more control on the content which you do not want to translate.
+We have Skip Phrases, Skip Translations by CSS selectors and also Skip Pages features available.
+You can read more about skipping translations on [How to skip translations?](https://docs.gtranslate.io/en/articles/1349930-how-to-skip-translations)

-= Which websites are supported? =
+= Which plugins can it translate? =
-All the HTML websites are supported.
-However the contents of media files like images and flash will not be translated.
-You can upload a different image for each translation.
+All plugins are supported including popular plugins like WooCommerce, Yoast SEO.

+Our technology allows us to translate what is visible on the page, since we are parsing the end result when your website is already generated and it doesn't matter how the content is generated and by which plugin.
+We can translate all HTML websites.
+If you notice that something is not translated, please contact our live chat and we will be happy to solve any issues.
+Usually the not translated content is being loaded on your website from 3rd party sources.

+We also offer you to change the images and media content on the translated versions and by doing that you can also translate the texts inside images and videos.

 [vimeo http://vimeo.com/38686858]

 = How Translation Delivery Network works? =
 You just need to change your DNS records to add sub-domains or domains dedicated to your languages to our Translation Delivery Network.

-So when someone visits the new added sub-domain it will show the translated clone of your website.
+So when someone visits the new added sub-domain we will show the translated clone of your website.

 After that you can just configure and place the GTranslate Free widget on your site to enable language selection.